lsbardel/python-stdnet/docs/source/examples/query.rst

 :meth:`Query.filter` and :meth:`Query.exclude` methods cover most common situations.
 There is another method which can be used to combine together two or more :class:`Query` into a different query.
-The :class:`Query.union` method performs just that, an union of queries.
+The :meth:`Query.union` method performs just that, an union of queries.
 Consider the following example::

     qs = Instrument.objects.filter(ccy='EUR', type='equity')